 We’ll touch more on these specific concerns a little later in the article.

 Cancún is a very tourist-friendly location, which means the average pricing will be much higher than in other areas in Mexico.
 Your lodging in Cancún will also be higher, and you can expect to pay at least $150-$200 a night for resorts, with higher prices being very common.
-The inflated prices you can expect to find make going to Mexico for all-on-four implants less appealing.
+The inflated prices you can expect to find make going to Mexico for 4-on-1 full arch implants less appealing.

 The other major issue in Cancún is finding a doctor who is also a qualified oral surgeon.
-All-on-four dental implants should be performed by a certified oral surgeon, which is very difficult to find in Cancún.
+4-on-1 Full Arch dental implants should be performed by a certified oral surgeon, which is very difficult to find in Cancún.
 An oral surgeon is an expert in dental surgery and thus can perform the surgery more efficiently, which will help with a shorter recovery that is less painful.
-Oral surgeons are able to put the patient under IV sedation during the procedure, which means your All-on-4 implant procedure will be painless.
+Oral surgeons are able to put the patient under IV sedation during the procedure, which means your 4-on-1 Full Arch implant procedure will be painless.

 It is challenging to wade through the “certifications” that many dentists in Cancún have that don’t actually mean anything.
 For example, some dentists in Cancún are members of the American Academy of Implant Dentistry, but membership with this organization means nothing in terms of skill, qualifications, or certifications.
 They are not a reflection at all of how skilled a dentist if, or even if they’re an oral surgeon at all.

-Given concerns about costs, many patients explore all-on-4 dental implants in Tijuana, which has its own set of issues.
-Lodging in Tijuana will be far less expensive (you may be able to drive there, depending on your location), and general prices for all-on-4 dental implants are lower.
+Given concerns about costs, many patients explore 4-on-1 full arch dental implants in Tijuana, which has its own set of issues.
+Lodging in Tijuana will be far less expensive (you may be able to drive there, depending on your location), and general prices for 4-on-1 full arch dental implants are lower.
 However, there are concerns about the quality of dental care, the sanitation and hygiene practices of the offices, as well as determining the qualifications your dentists have.

 There are far fewer regulations and oversight in Mexico for dentistry, and so the patient is burdened with doing extra research to make sure the chosen dental office follows standard, appropriate sanitary procedures.
 You’ll also need to make sure that proper, high-quality materials are used for your implants, especially for permanent prosthetics.

-Like Cancún, another persistent problem you’ll face is determining what qualifications, if any, your chosen dentist has to perform all-on-four dental implants.
+Like Cancún, another persistent problem you’ll face is determining what qualifications, if any, your chosen dentist has to perform 4-on-1 full arch dental implants.
 Many dentists received certification from obscure universities, while many others have meaningless credentials.
 For example, any organization that claims to be involved with “implantology” doesn’t provide any meaningful certification since this is not a specialty of dentistry that is recognized in developed nations.

-We know that the high average price of full mouth or all-on-four dental implants puts dental implants out of reach for many patients.
+We know that the high average price of full mouth or 4-on-1 full arch dental implants puts dental implants out of reach for many patients.
 Our oral surgeons specialize in the procedure (and they own their office).
-This allows us to provide all-on-four dental implants at $14,950 per row of teeth.
+This allows us to provide 4-on-1 full arch dental implants at $14,950 per row of teeth.
 This price is all-inclusive and includes high-end materials like zirconia.
 This price is backed by our lowest price guarantee and a lifetime warranty (learn more about them here).

 Our office pricing is usually far less than what patients would spend in Mexico.
-We rarely, if ever, recommend that patients go to Mexico for all-on-four dental implants.
+We rarely, if ever, recommend that patients go to Mexico for 4-on-1 full arch dental implants.

 It depends on where you get your dental implants.
-Our pricing for all-on-four dental implants is actually several thousand dollars less expensive than the typical price in Mexico.
+Our pricing for 4-on-1 full arch dental implants is actually several thousand dollars less expensive than the typical price in Mexico.
 It’s also an all-inclusive price, and you won’t need to book several plane tickets or several days of expensive lodging.

-Let’s take a look at the average cost for all-on-4 dental implants:
+Let’s take a look at the average cost for 4-on-1 full arch dental implants:

 Our doctors are certified oral surgeons and have cultivated a specialty specifically within dental implants.
 If cost is a primary concern for you, we encourage you to contact us for a free consultation before you start making travel plans to Mexico.

-Generally speaking, no. There are health and financial risks involved with going to Mexico for dental implants (especially involving all-on-four dental implants).
+Generally speaking, no. There are health and financial risks involved with going to Mexico for dental implants (especially involving 4-on-1 full arch dental implants).
 Let’s take a closer look at some of the risks patients take when they travel to Mexico for dental implants.

 As mentioned earlier, accreditation and training of dentists is a huge risk factor for getting dental implants in Mexico.
 To become a dentist in Mexico, a candidate needs to: